clarkkozak/Notes/Data_Structures/C/Arrays/README.md

 2. Arrays are static; hence, the size must be known in advance.
 3. Elements in the array are stored in consecutive memory locations which may or may not be available.

+## Address of an Array item
+Q. An array is given intmarks[6] = { 34, 53, 87, 100, 98, 65 } calculate the address of marks[3] if the base address is 3000.

+My A. 3020

+Correct answer = 3004. int are 2 bytes, not 4.

+wait the book is wrong too.
+They start their index at 1, not zero.
+So the actual correct answer would be 3006

+## Operations

+- Traversing an array
+- Inserting an element in an array
+- Deleting an element in an array
+- Searching an element in an array
+- Merging of two array